-Unlike many traditional Canadian mutual fund companies, we also offer six feeder Funds (through three master-feeder fund structures) that are tailored to U.S. and foreign investors.
-We believe our strategy in the gold and absolute return themes have particular appeal to a global clientele.
+Another key aspect of SAM LP's sales and marketing strategy is the distribution of our offshore products.
+Unlike many traditional Canadian fund companies, we also offer six feeder hedge Funds (through three master-feeder fund structures) that are tailored to U.S. and foreign investors.
+We believe our investment philosophies in the absolute return strategies that we follow have particular appeal to a global clientele.
 Subject to applicable securities legislation, our U.S. and offshore investment products are directly sold to U.S. and foreign high net worth investors as well as U.S. and foreign institutional investors.
 See "Our Investment Philosophy and Styles" and "Our Funds".